-- In Thank You For Smoking the Original Marlboro Man has cancer and is a about to become a spokesperson for the anti-tobacco lobby.
+- In Thank You for Smoking the Original Marlboro Man has cancer and is about to become a spokesperson for the anti-tobacco lobby.
 Nick presents him with a Briefcase Full of Money.
 The guy can take the money and provide for his family or he can decline it and speak out against his former employers.
 Nick makes it quite clear that the guy cannot do both and has to choose.

 - In Cry of the Icemark, the warlock has a choice between being good and being evil, and there is a very specific point in the text where he chooses: Simple, easy and powerful, or good?
 The choice was obvious.
 And then Thirrin spoke.

 - Huckleberry Finn wrestles with the question of obeying the law or helping Jim escape from slavery.
 He chooses the latter, even though he thinks it literally puts him on the road to Hell.

 - The Song of Achilles: Achilles gets an Either/Or Prophecy: if he goes to Troy, he live a short but glorious life; if he doesn't, he'll live a long but obscure one.
 He chooses the former.

 - Circe: Athena offers a choice to Telemachus, son of her favored Odysseus: lead a glorious life in a rising empire in the West, or become a nobody.
 When he chooses the latter, she offers the same to his half-brother Telegonus, who chooses the former.